Dev-Nishant20/BasicProjects-JS/README.md

-# BasicProjects-JS
-you will find basic JavaScripts projects here:-)
+You will find different folders for different projects :)